vishalbakshi/colbert-maintenance/0.2.22/README.md

 ## Training Plots

 Training logs are copy-pasted from the terminal into `*_train_log.txt` files.
 You can plot two logs using [`Training_Plots.ipynb`](https://github.com/vishalbakshi/colbert-maintenance/blob/main/0.2.22/Training_Plots.ipynb).
-Plots of interest:

-- [1.13.1-vs-2.7.1.png](https://github.com/vishalbakshi/colbert-maintenance/blob/main/0.2.22/1.13.1-vs-2.7.1.png): compares 0.2.21 PyPI and main branch `colbert-ai` installs for single-GPU training.
-- [1.13.1-vs-2.7.1_4.png](https://github.com/vishalbakshi/colbert-maintenance/blob/main/0.2.22/1.13.1-vs-2.7.1_4.png): compares 0.2.21 PyPI and main branch `colbert-ai` installs for multi-GPU training.
-- [main-vs-testpypi.png](https://github.com/vishalbakshi/colbert-maintenance/blob/main/0.2.22/main-vs-testpypi.png): compares 0.2.22 main branch and TestPyPI installs for single-GPU training.
-- [main-vs-testpypi-4.png](https://github.com/vishalbakshi/colbert-maintenance/blob/main/0.2.22/main-vs-testpypi-4.png): compares 0.2.22 main branch and TestPyPI installs for multi-GPU training.

 The training logs have format: